sage-code/eve/manual/basic.md

 * n: an exponent

 The numerical value of a finite number is −1ˢ × c × 2ⁿ
-Using this formula EVE define one single type: Real.
+Using this formula EVE define one single type Real.

 Real: is double-precision 64-bit IEEE 754:
 sign has 1bit, exponent has 11 bits and coefficient has 52 bits;